- Neck Pain Relief Stretches Video

 Those are the reasons why your neck hurts when you turn your head and also why you may feel constant headache (or tension headache, if you prefer).
-The tension headache is that feeling that something is compressing your head and nothing can make it go away: you may take some pain killers and if your lucky the pain or some of the pain will go away, but the tension remains.
+The tension headache is that feeling that something is compressing your head and nothing can make it go away: you may take some pain killers and if you’re lucky, pain or some of the pain will go away, but the tension remains.

-Generally speaking, you should never keep your arms lifted for a long period of time, espescially if you suffer from neck or shoulder pain, or back pain either.
+Generally speaking, you should never keep your arms lifted for a long period of time, especially if your neck hurts or if you suffer from shoulder pain, or back pain either.